mchaov/personal-page/site/articles/Hello-World!.md

 As you may have noticed in the abstract I mention that I wrote a static site generator because of it.

 It definitelly didn't start this way.
 I was planning to use one of already popular ones...
-However, I was wasting more and more time in their documentation, and I wanted a simple web site that is quick to build and release.
-I didn't want complex setups and lenghty installs and etc.
+However, I was wasting more and more time in their documentations, all I really wanted was simple web site that is quick to build and release.
+I didn't want complex setups and lenghty installs and etc. It seems that I also didn't need a system with a lot of features...

-And so ... my static site generator from markdown started to look more and more appealing.
+And so ... my own static site generator from markdown started to look more and more appealing.

 The entire logic doing that is quite simple - I am using: